aidan-stritch/magical-deals/README.md

 ## Deployment
 This project was deployed to Heroku at the address https://magical-deals.herokuapp.com/ using the following steps

-### Github:
+### GitHub:
 - Create a new project on GitHub
-- Copy the code for pushing to a GitHub repository and paste in the terminal of your project on Gitpod (git remote add origin 'link')
+- Copy the code for pushing to a GitHub repository and paste in the terminal of your project on GitPod (git remote add origin 'link')

-#### To commit the code on Gitpod to GitHub:
+#### To commit the code on GitPod to GitHub:
 - In the terminal, type "git add ." to add all new changes to the code to staging area
 - Next, type "git status" to see which files are ready to be commited
 - Commit these by typing "git commit -m" and adding a detailed description of the commit in ""
-- Next, push the code commit to github by typing "git push -u origin master"
+- Next, push the code commit to GitHub by typing "git push -u origin master"

 ### Heroku:
 - Create a Heroku account
 - Create a new app
-- Link the Heroku app with your Github repository
+- Link the Heroku app with your GitHub repository
 - Push changes to git using the terminal and verify that the connection to Heroku is working
 - Add environment variables to Heroku settings.